Shilo/SD2-Caffeine-Mod/README.md

 Caffeine Mod boosts Soda Dungeon 2's energy and smartness.
 Includes quality of life features and fixes.
 Guaranteed free, safe, and no cheats.
-> Compatible with PC/Steam only
+> Compatible with Window/Steam only.
+> Official Mac OS X support in the future.
+It may work out of the box with "Manual" installation (not tested).

 ## Features
 - Display realtime FPH and Warped FPH in dungeon run.